My home (and my life) has been transformed by the most unexpected treasure: tidying up.

 The first few pages weren’t honestly that transformational for me.
 Another organizing book, another woman with the “perfect answer” for how to keep your home tidy.
 Yawn.

 But then I sensed something different lurking between the pages.
-True, author Marie Kondo was sharing her suggestions for tidying up and keeping a home clean, but her criteria for keeping or discarding items was something I’d never heard before.
-She simply wants you to ask yourself, “Does this item still bring me joy?”
+Author Marie Kondo‘s criteria for keeping or discarding items was something I’d never heard before.
+She simply asks herself, “Does this item still bring me joy?”

 This got my attention.
 Joy?
-That was something I’d written a course about and spent much time considering as a mom and Christ-follower.
+That was something I spent much time pursuing as a mom and Christ-follower.
 What was this link between my stuff and my joy level?
 And why had she elevated this to be the highest criterion for determining if something should stay in my house or hit the Goodwill pile?

 I kept reading.
-In fact, I took the book home the next day and devoured its short 224 pages (confession: it’s been a long time since I’ve actually felt compelled to finish a non-fiction book like this, let alone in less than a week).
+In fact, I took the book home the next day and devoured its short 224 pages (confession: I can’t remember the last time I’ve finished a non-fiction book this quickly.
+It was that interesting!)

-The more I read of the book, the more I was convinced that this book’s wisdom was the anecdote to the subtle fog of discontent and restlessness that’d settled over my heart recently.
+The more I read, the more I was convinced that this book’s wisdom was the anecdote to the subtle fog of discontent and restlessness that’d settled over my heart recently.

 The Heart Magic of Tidying Up (That I Didn’t Know I Needed)

-You see I hadn’t been sad or depressed or anything of that sort.
+I hadn’t been sad or depressed or anything of that sort.
 But for quite some time I’d been dealing with a sluggishness–a malaise–that left me confused and frustrated.
-I have a relatively good (but imperfect) life (a great marriage, awesome kids, stable future, strong faith, etc) and yet, for months I couldn’t shake the weight I felt on my heart.
+Things in my life had been good (a great marriage, awesome kids, stable future, strong faith, etc) and yet, for months I couldn’t shake the weight I felt on my heart.

 That same phrase “Does it still bring you joy?” kept appearing throughout the book.
 “It may have brought you joy in the past, but if it doesn’t anymore, then it’s time to release it to someone else so that it (and you) can move on.”